Deriving motivic coactions and single-valued maps at genus zero from zeta generators: Multiple polylogarithms and the motivic coaction

 \subsection{Motivic and de Rham periods}

 The iterated-integral formulas \eqref{coact.01} define MPLs as multivalued complex functions.
 However, for some statements, it is important to treat the MPLs in a more formal sense as periods.\footnote{ An MPL, which is a complex function, can be regarded as a period only when evaluated at an algebraic complex number and is otherwise referred to as a period function.
-When our integration kernels, $a_i$, and the endpoint of integration, $z$, take entries in algebraic numbers, they generate a number field, $k = \QQ(a_1, \ldots, a_w, z)$.
-We can then view MPLs as motivic and de Rham periods of a motive defined over $k$.} In particular, we often make use of the motivic versions of MPLs, which are formal symbols that encode the data of the iterated integral and satisfy algebraic relations \cite{Francislecture, Kontsevich-Zagier}.
-We use a superscript $G^\mot$ to denote the motivic version of an MPL, $G$.
+When the labels $a_i$ and the endpoint of integration, $z$, take entries in algebraic numbers, they generate a number field, $k = \QQ(a_1, \ldots, a_w, z)$.
+The iterated-integral representation of MPLs then allows us to view them as periods of a motive defined over $k$.} In particular, we often make use of the motivic versions of MPLs, which are formal symbols that encode the data of the iterated integral and satisfy algebraic relations \cite{Francislecture, Kontsevich-Zagier}.
+We use a superscript $G^\mot$ to denote the motivic version of an MPL $G$.
 We write $\cal{P}^\mot$ for the algebra of motivic MPLs, MZVs and $(i \pi)^\mot$.
 This is a subalgebra of the algebra of motivic periods \cite{BrownTate, Francislecture}.
-MPLs can also be lifted to a \emph{de Rham} version, and we write $G^\dR$ for the de Rham version of an MPL, $G$.
+MPLs can also be lifted to a \emph{de Rham} version, and we write $G^\dR$ for the de Rham version of an MPL $G$.
 Unlike the motivic periods, the de Rham periods are defined up to the discontinuities of the MPLs, which we can express schematically by writing $(i\pi)^\dR = 0$.
 We write ${\cal P}^\dR$ for the algebra of de Rham MPLs and MZVs, which is a subalgebra of the algebra of de Rham periods.\footnote{Formally, MPLs are periods of the pro-unipotent fundamental groupoid of the punctured Riemann sphere, which has an associated mixed Tate motive defined over the number field $k$ in footnote \ref{ftnumberf} of \cite{DG:2005}.
 The category of mixed Tate motives over the number field $k$ is Tannakian and is equivalent to the category of representations of an affine group scheme, referred to as the motivic Galois group and denoted by $\mathcal{G_{MT}}(k)$.
 In this context, ${\cal P}^\dR$ is the affine ring of functions of the motivic Galois group $\mathcal{G_{MT}}(k)$, restricted to de Rham versions of MPLs and MZVs, and is a connected, graded Hopf algebra over $\QQ$ \cite{Goncharov:2001iea, Goncharov:2005sla}.}